 In both BYOL and PAYG, cloud vendors charge separately for resource consumption on computing instances, storage, and so on, without the use of software running on top of it (in this case FortiGate).

 For BYOL, you typically order a combination of products and services, including support entitlement.
 New s-series SKUs contain the VM base and service bundle entitlements for easier ordering.
 PAYG includes support, for which you must contact Fortinet Support with your customer information.
 See Plans on the marketplace product page.

 To purchase PAYG, all you need to do is subscribe to the product on the marketplace.
 However, you must contact Fortinet Support with your customer information to obtain support entitlement.
 See Creating a support account.

-PAYG FortiGate-VM instances do not support the use of VDOMs.
+PAYG FortiGate-VM instances do not support the use of virtual domains (VDOMs).
 If you plan to use VDOMs, deploy BYOL instances instead.

 PAYG and BYOL licensing and payment models are not interchangeable.
 For example, once you spin up a FortiGate-VM PAYG instance, you cannot inject a BYOL license on the same VM.
 Likewise, you cannot convert a FortiGate-VM BYOL instance to PAYG.

 When using a FortiGate-VM on-demand instance prior to version 6.4.2, the FortiOS GUI may display expiry dates for FortiGuard services.
-However, these expiries are automatically extended for as long as the PAYG instance's lifespan.
+However, these expiries are automatically extended for as long as the on-demand instance's lifespan.
 You do not need to be concerned about the expiry of FortiGuard services.
 For example, the following screenshot shows 2038/01/02.